Peugeot e-Boxer electric van announced

 The Asphalt trim focuses on comfort and safety features, including sat nav, air-conditioning, a USB charging socket, a reversing camera and rear parking sensors, a comfort seat pack, LED daytime running lights, plus lane departure warning and speed limit recognition systems.

-Prices for the Peugeot Boxer Electric will be confirmed closer to its on-sale date.
+Prices for the Peugeot e-Boxer will be confirmed closer to its on-sale date.